 Conflict resolution

-While you've been working on your awesome patch (and until your patch is accepted back into the project origin) there may be upstream changes.
-You'll want to make sure that it applies cleanly to the master branch as this will increase the chances that your patch will be accepted.
+While you've been working on your patch (and until it's accepted back into the project), there may be upstream changes.
+You'll want to make sure your patch applies cleanly to the master branch, since that dramatically increases the chances it'll be accepted.

 git checkout master